Kord-Extensions/kord-extensions/docs/src/orchid/resources/wiki/components/check.md

 #### Combinators

 If you don't want to simply require that all checks pass for a command or event handler, you can use a combinator check.
-We currently bundle one such check: `or`.
+We currently bundle two checks: `or` and `and`.

 ```kotlin
 event<MessageCreateEvent> {